williamdieu/body-builder/README.md

 ## Example Usage

-As a new user, I need to generate an exercise list so I call ==new==
+As a new user, I need to generate an exercise list so I call `new`